Mohebifard/RLMetering_TwoAction/README.txt

 This project includes a code for deep RL-based traffic metering for a simple network of four intersections with one-way streets.
-To train the controller run Training.py, tu test the train model and see the results run RunFinalModel.py
+To train the controller run Training.py, to test the trained model and see the results run RunFinalModel.py

 The project includes the following files:
 - CTM: Transportation simulation using Cell Transmission Mdoel